indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ### `integrations[].enabled` {#config-integrations-enabled .reference}

 Must be true or false.
 Shovel will only load integrations that are enabled.
 This is meant to be a quick way to disable an integration while keeping the config in the file.

+### `integrations[].filter_agg` {#config-integrations-filter-agg .reference}

+Must be one of: `"and"`, `"or"`.
+Default: `"or"`.

+Determines outcome of multiple filters on an integration.
+Use `"or"` when at least one of the filters must be true in order for the Transaction/Event to be saved.
+Use `"and"` when all filters must be true in order for the Transaction/Event to be saved.

 ### `integrations[].sources` {#config-integrations-sources .reference}